WalterCouto/D2CE/readme.md

 **Version 2.14 (Mar 7, 2022)**
 - Updated: Updated jewel alternate images.<br>
 - Updated: Updated item context menus across forms showing items.<br>
+- Updated: Fixed hiring of new mercenary to properly save items.<br>
 <br>

 - Added: Shared Stash support.
 Users can now view and edit items in the shared stash if the file is present in the same location as their character.<br>